-- 3.4.
-The Council has established a performance management and strategic planning framework for detailed planning, implementation and monitoring of the Corporate Strategy. - 3.5.
-Mechanisms in place for the monitoring of performance include: - Performance indicators are reported by Senior Officers to the relevant committees on a regular basis; - Improvement and Statutory Reviews (for example by the Benefits Inspectorate); - 3.6.
-The Council uses a bespoke performance management software system to measure progress towards the achievement of individual performance targets and their combined effect on the accomplishment of corporate objectives. - 3.7.
+- 3.5.
+The Council has established a performance management and strategic planning framework for detailed planning, implementation and monitoring of the Corporate Strategy. - 3.6.
+Mechanisms in place for the monitoring of performance include: - Performance indicators are reported to Corporate Management Team (CMT) on a quarterly basis and reported annually to the relevant committee; - Improvement and Statutory Reviews (for example inspections by DWP); - 3.7.
+The Council uses a bespoke performance management software system to measure progress towards the achievement of individual performance targets and their combined effect on the accomplishment of corporate objectives.
 Reports produced by the system demonstrate progress towards the achievement of performance indicators in terms of trends and percentage variances against target. - 3.8.
 The Medium Term Financial Strategy outlines how we intend to use and raise the resources needed to deliver our services and priorities over the medium term. - 3.9.
 The Council's Risk Register sets out the risks that we have to manage to help us achieve our objectives.